StuSerious/tabulator/design/README.md

 ***note**: many of the designs in this directory have been slightly modified to better fit the design constraints of `tabulator`, and most materials and appearences have been altered for better rendering and accuracy; follow the links above for the original, unmodified sources.*

-**: GrabCAD does not let users explicitly assign a licence to the models they upload, instead they provide generic guidelines on how to appropriately handle IP in different scenarios.* \
+**: GrabCAD does not let users explicitly assign a license to the models they upload, instead they provide generic guidelines on how to appropriately handle IP in different scenarios.* \
-*see [this](https://help.grabcad.com/article/246-how-can-models-be-used-and-shared) blog post for more information*
+*see [this](https://help.grabcad.com/article/246-how-can-models-be-used-and-shared) blog post for more information.*